ibm-cloud-docs/account/catalog-access-reqs.md

 2. Specify the email addresses of the users.
 If you are inviting more than one user with a single invitation, they are all assigned the same access.
 3. Select one of the three access groups you previously created, and click **Add** > **Invite**.
 4. Repeat the steps to add users to your other access groups.

+Or, you can give users access by adding trusted profiles to your access groups.
+For more information, see [What makes a good trusted profiles strategy?](/docs/account?topic=account-account_setup#trustedprofiles_strategy) and [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).

 ## Setting up your access groups by using the CLI
 {: #catalog-access-groups-cli}